History of the Buffalo Bills: 2026–present: Highmark Stadium and Joe Brady

 On December 21, 2012, team CEO Russ Brandon, New York Governor Andrew Cuomo, and Erie County Executive Mark Poloncarz announced a new 10-year lease for Ralph Wilson Stadium.
-Included in the terms are $130 million in renovations and a $400 million penalty if the team relocates out of Buffalo (in addition to the NFL re-locating fee).
+Included in the terms were $130 million in renovations and a $400 million penalty if the team relocated out of Buffalo (in addition to the NFL re-locating fee).
 A buyout window was inserted into the lease that allowed the team to cancel the lease for a reduced $28 million fee after the 2019 season.
-The lease will include the team paying for part of the renovations for the first time.
-The deal also calls for a committee to explore building a new stadium in the Buffalo vicinity, a proposal the Pegulas eventually began pursuing in 2019.
+The lease included the team paying for part of the renovations for the first time.
+The deal also called for a committee to explore building a new stadium in the Buffalo vicinity, a proposal the Pegulas eventually began pursuing in 2019.
 On January 31, 2020, the Bills sent a formal letter to county executive Mark Poloncarz stating they would not exercise the buyout window.

 After the team reached a deal with the state of New York and Erie County after the 2022 season to construct a new stadium next to the current site, construction began afterwards with a completion date before the 2026 season.

+2026 season

+On January 27, 2026, Joe Brady was promoted to head coach following a series of interviews, as the Bills also considered other candidates such as former offensive coordinator Brian Daboll, Jaguars offensive coordinator Grant Udinski, Broncos passing game coordinator Davis Webb, and former NFL quarterback Philip Rivers.